johadi/you-post/README.md

-**YouPost** is an Application where registered users send notifications to one another via groups they belong to.
-It involves In-App, Email and SMS notification methods.
-Everything about this application is detailed below:
+**YouPost** is an Application where registered users send messages to one another via groups they joined.
+It involves In-App, Email and SMS messaging methods.
+You can view the live application at [https://you-post.herokuapp.com](https://you-post.herokuapp.com).
+Check below for the application details:

 ## Application Features